senceryucel/nginx-ip-location-fetcher-sender/README.md

   <a href="https://developers.google.com/gmail/api/quickstart/python"><img src="https://www.google.com/gmail/about/static/images/logo-gmail.png?cache=1adba63" width="200" height="200"></a>
 </div>

+<br><br>

-Welcome to the IP Location Finder project for Nginx Web Server!
+Welcome to the Location Fetcher & Mail Notifier for Nginx!
 This tool is designed to fetch the location of the IP address that requests your Nginx web server.
 It is designed to work in conjunction with a specific regex pattern, and once a matching request is found, it extracts the client's IP address, fetches the location details, and sends this information via Gmail.
 This can be incredibly useful for various web applications and services to track the geographical origin of incoming requests.

-Please note that this project is currently in development, and detailed documentation will be provided during the production phase.
+Please note that this project is currently in development.
 However, you are welcome to test the tool, and your feedback is highly appreciated.
-If you encounter any issues or have suggestions, please let us know!
+If you encounter any issues or have suggestions, please let me know!

+You can reach me via opening an issue or directly sending an email to sencery99@gmail.com

 ## Table of Contents